Waterloo Spur Line: Route

 The line starts at a junction with the GTR mainline in Kitchener, about a block east of Kitchener station at Weber Street.
 The line initially runs west-northwest to cross Weber and then bending westward at Roger where a former spur serviced factories on Roger.
 It meanders northwestward as it crosses downtown Waterloo and the main station on Erb Street.
 At University Avenue it begins to turn northward, passing through the industrial areas on the north end of the city.

 After crossing Benjamin Road on the northern limit of Waterloo it meets the St. Jacobs Market with a stop at the former Heidelberg station.
 The country opens up as the line runs north to the western side of St. Jacobs.
 A short spur serves the Home Hardware central warehouses on the western side of town, while another serves St. Jacob's station.
 The former downtown spur branched off just north of the station.

 The line continues roughly northward to enter Elmira on the eastern side of town through an industrial area.
 The line ends just south of Church Street, where a number of spurs service the Lanxess chemical plant at the eastern end of Mill Street and Canada Colors and Chemicals on First Street.

 Rail trails

-Some parts of the Waterloo Spur are paralleled by multi-use walking and cycling trails, which were constructed in the railway line's right of way in the rail with trail style.
+Some parts of the Waterloo Spur Line are paralleled by multi-use walking and cycling trails, which were constructed in the railway line's right of way in the rail with trail style.

 The innermost trail toward the junction in downtown Kitchener is the Spurline Trail, which covers the 2.4 km distance between downtown Kitchener and uptown Waterloo along the line.
 The Spurline Trail runs mainly through urban areas and was formally established in 2016.